eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/dcp.profiles.md

-# Profiles of the Decentralized Claims Protocol
+## Profiles of the Decentralized Claims Protocol

-## Introduction

 Many different variations of the VerifiableCredentials data model, the revocation system and the proof stack exist which makes it almost impossible to reach a sufficient level of interoperability.
 Profiles of the DCP specification help